GENERAL NOTES FOR GOLFERS

 COURTESY ON THE COURSE

 Safety and General Courtesy:

-ensure that no one is standing close by or in a position to be hit by
+the player should ensure that no one is standing close by or in a position to be hit by the club,

 No player should play until the players in front are out of range.